Pretzel Roll Bombs

 • 1/4 cup melted butter, plus 1 extra tablespoon for bowl

-• Course salt for pretzel topping
+• Coarse salt for pretzel topping

 Baking soda bath: